HarvardPL/formulog/examples/tutorial.md

 ```

 We can then encode the rules one by one, with reference to this relation.
-Let's start with the simplest, Wf-Kind:
+Let's start with the simplest rule, Wf-Kind:

 ```
 wf(G, T, k_star) :- wf(G, T, k_base).
 ```

 Horn clauses are read right to left, so this rule is saying that types that are well-formed at kind base are also well-formed at kind star.
-Identifiers beginning with an uppercase letter are logic programming variables.
+Identifiers beginning with an uppercase letter are logic programming variables, which are implicitly universally quantified across the entire rule.

 Wf-Fun is not too bad to encode either: